 A: Again, you get to design your rate of exchange.
 The easiest to track is simply offer the same minutes to dollars. in other words, if they donate $30 minutes, then they would get a 30-minute session.
 If they donate $240 then they would get four 60-minute sessions.

 Q: How do I set up handing the money?

 A: You don’t.
 If they send you the money, then you are responsible of forwarding it to the various charities and the more people that get involved in the financial transaction part of it, the more messy it becomes.
 Plus, then you would get the tax benefit for charitable donations and they wouldn’t.
 And one of the points of this is to encourage others to make that donation by the end of the year so that everyone wins.

 Q: Do I have to keep to the same timeline and end the donation period by Dec 31?

 A: Again, you get to set your own terms.
-Same goes for how long you want to honor the donated coaching sessions.
+The same goes for how long you want to honor the donated coaching sessions.
 I keep it only for the first two months of the year so that it doesn’t linger and then get forgotten.
 The other point on this is to help people get into action in their own lives, so giving an expiration date helps them stay committed.
-Of course any modifications or exceptions are up to you.
+Of course, any modifications or exceptions are up to you.